BROOKLYN

 B.A., Financial Administration, Michigan State University

 Dr. Lawrence joined St. Joseph's University, New York in 2011.
-He is currently teaching the courses Environment and Society (part of the environmental studies minor), Globalization, and Sociological Theory.
+He teaches courses in Environment and Society (part of the environmental studies minor), Globalization, Research Methods, and Sociological Theory.
 Prior to his arrival at St. Joseph's, Dr. Lawrence taught at the University of California, Riverside, California State University at Long Beach, and the University of La Verne in La Verne, California.

-(Under Review) “The Degradation of Nature and the Growth of Environmental Concern: Toward a Theory of the Capture and Limits of Ecological Value,” with Seth Abrutyn.
-Human Ecology Review.
+“The Degradation of Nature and the Growth of Environmental Concern: Toward a Theory of the Capture and Limits of Ecological Value,” with Seth Abrutyn.
+2015.
+Human Ecology Review 21(1):87-108.

 “Global Environmentalists and their Movements at the World Social Forums,” with Matheu Kaneshiro and Christopher Chase-Dunn.
 2012.
 Chp.
 10 in The Handbook of the World Social Forums, edited by J. Smith, E. Reese, S. Byrd, and E. Smythe, eds.
 Boulder, CO: Paradigm.